-Store exit bag checks is a local store policy where an employee or security guard will check customer purchases against their receipt at the door.
-This radical loss prevention tactic is usually used in high-ticket specialty stores who have experienced large inventory losses.
+Store exit bag checks are a local store policy where an employee or security guard will check customer purchases against their receipt at the door.
+This radical loss prevention tactic is usually used in high-ticket specialty stores that have experienced large inventory losses.
 Is it legal and can you refuse?

 I often receive e-mails from retail store customers who were offended when they had to submit to having their purchases checked against the receipt at the door before exiting.
 Many felt it was a simple intrusion while others felt it was a total violation of their privacy or civil rights.

 Not all of the complainants were from overly sensitive customers.
 I got similar complaints from seemingly intelligent and thoughtful persons with retail experience.
 Obviously, it was the bag checker’s mannerism that made them feel forced to submit to the search that was bothersome.
 It must be a widespread concern because I received several calls from the media inquiring about the appropriateness of this bag check process.

 Store Exit Bag Checks: Policy